EliteMasterEric/ChallengeAPI/docs/api.md

     * If another goal with the same ID is registered, the new goal will override the old one.
 * `name` - The English readable name of the challenge goal.
 Used for challenge descriptions.
 * `endStage` - The `LevelStage` corresponding to the challenge goal.
 For example, `LevelStage.STAGE4_2` for Mom's Heart.
-* `altPath` - The `ChallengeAPI.GoalAltPaths` enum value corresponding to the challenge goal.
+* `altPath` - The `ChallengeAPI.Enum.GoalAltPaths` enum value corresponding to the challenge goal.
-    * For example, `ChallengeAPI.GoalAltPaths.DEVIL` to lock the player into Sheol, `ChallengeAPI.GoalAltPaths.ANGEL` to lock the player into Cathedral, etc.
+    * For example, `ChallengeAPI.Enum.GoalAltPaths.DEVIL` to lock the player into Sheol, `ChallengeAPI.Enum.GoalAltPaths.ANGEL` to lock the player into Cathedral, etc.
-* `secretPath` - The `ChallengeAPI.GoalSecretPaths` enum value corresponding to the challenge goal.
+* `secretPath` - The `ChallengeAPI.Enum.GoalSecretPaths` enum value corresponding to the challenge goal.
-    * For example, `ChallengeAPI.GoalSecretPaths.NORMAL` to lock the player into the normal path, `ChallengeAPI.GoalSecretPaths.SECRET` to lock the player into the secret Repentance path, etc.
+    * For example, `ChallengeAPI.Enum.GoalSecretPaths.NORMAL` to lock the player into the normal path, `ChallengeAPI.Enum.GoalSecretPaths.SECRET` to lock the player into the secret Repentance path, etc.
 * `megaSatan` - Whether this challenge goal requires you to beat Mega Satan.
     * If `true`, automatically grants the Key Pieces and disables the Lamb/??? fight.